'Young people are interested in other things' - Juve president Agnelli outlines Super League vision as English clubs all withdraw | Goal.com

 The proposed formation of a new continental competition containing the world's richest clubs has been met with a huge backlash over the past few days.

-Manchester United, Manchester City, Chelsea, Arsenal, Liverpool and Tottenham have already declared their collective intention to pull out, but six clubs from Italy and Spain remain on board, including Juve, whose president has come out to defend the controversial initiative.
+Manchester United, Manchester City, Chelsea, Arsenal, Liverpool and Tottenham have already declared their collective intention to pull out, but six clubs from Italy and Spain remain on board, including Juve, whose president has defended the controversial initiative.

 What's been said?